 When it came down to making my final display model I completely underestimated the amount of time it would take.
 I constructed the chipboard frame of my model relatively quickly but then came the dreaded small-scale orange packages.
 28 to be exact.
 A lot of trial and error went into constructing these mini cubes.
 Constructing them first out of chipboard with a balsa wood facade was a failure # 1.
 I realized that bristol board was much easier to work with at such a small scale (each package is 1-1/4" x 1-1/4").
 I also attempted to adhere the balsa wood with double sided tape - failure # 2.
 In the end I glued together each bristol board frame then glued a balsa wood facade to each cube.
+While making the miniature packages was extremely time consuming, my main concern was clearly conveying my heart-healthy message with my display.
+Prior to gluing a balsa wood facade to the shelving frame, I carefully glued orange paper squares to the chipboard, creating a heart shape.

 Overall, I struggled with the small scale of my models.
 There are slight imperfections with the models that keep me from being completely satisfied with my final product however I still believe that my purpose and intent are clear.
 I am also proud of the continuity between my work this semester.
 I believe this design is a successful way to display my heart healthy orange and it's crate packaging.